An active learning method for solving competitive multi-agent decision-making and control problems: Introduction

+The proofs of the technical results of the paper are all deferred to Appendix~\ref{sec:proofs}, while Appendix~\ref{sec:kalman_eq} reports mathematical derivations adopted in the implementation of our approach.
+The Python package \textsf{gnep-learn}, implementing the proposed active learning-based scheme, is publicly available at {\tt \hyperref{https://github.com/bemporad/gnep-learn}{}{}{https://github.com/bemporad/gnep-learn}}.

-To the best of our knowledge, this work represents a first attempt integrating traditional machine learning paradigms within a smart query process, with the overall goal of predicting a possible outcome in multi-agent decision-making and control problems in which the decision policies of the agents are private.
-As illustrated throughout the paper, we note that the scenario considered here covers a wide variety of multi-agent problems featuring competitive and cooperative interactions.
+To the best of our knowledge, this work represents a first attempt integrating traditional machine learning paradigms within a smart query process, with the goal of predicting a possible outcome in multi-agent problems in which the decision policies of the agents are kept private.
+In contrast with the cognate literature reviewed in \S \ref{subsec:literature}, we design a deterministic, active learning-based mechanism that exploits action-reaction samples to learn private action-reaction mappings, a setting that covers a wide variety of problems involving competitive agents with continuous (i.e., possibly infinite) decision sets.